 - The neurology residents at Strong Memorial Hospital manage all aspects of patient care and perform all procedures, under faculty supervision, for all patients admitted to the neurology inpatient service.

 - Neurology residents are given progressive responsibility for patient care in cooperation and close communication with attending neurologists.

 - No distinction is made among patients with regard to patient care, teaching, or resident responsibilities.

 Highland Hospital Neurology Consultation Service

-- Highland Hospital is a New York State designated Stroke Center.
+- Highland Hospital is a 261-bed community hospital that is owned by the University of Rochester.
+It is also a New York State designated Stroke Center.
 The UR Department of Neurology began providing full consultative neurological services at Highland Hospital in 2004.
 Full-time faculty members of the Department of Neurology staff the Highland Hospital consultation service and teach the neurology residents and medical students on service.

 - The goal of this rotation is to use Highland’s “community hospital” atmosphere to simulate the consultative feel of the private general neurology practice environment in which most neurologists work.

 - Second-year neurology residents spend eight weeks at Highland Hospital and provide inpatient consultations for a range of general neurologic complaints.
 Residents develop expertise in geriatric neurology (age-related neurodegenerative disease, memory impairment, seizures, headaches, and gait disorders in the elderly), women's health (management of neurologic diseases during pregnancy and neurologic complications of pregnancy), and neurological complications of systemic illness.

 - The neurology resident also gains experience supervising and teaching medical students and residents rotating from other services.